 All photos by Sara Maria Salamone

 This zombified version of Noah's Ark was built by Rabbi Shaul Shimon Deutsch.
-It's housed inside his massive brownstone apartment, a three-building-wide, 11-floor-high gonzo natural-history museum holding more than 350 stuffed fish, mammals, birds, and reptiles.
+It's housed inside his massive brownstone apartment, a three-building-wide, 11-floor-high gonzo natural history museum holds over 350 taxidermied fish, mammals, birds, and reptiles.

-Strangely, there are also many animals that are definitely not in the Bible, like the mother kangaroo with joey that sits in the front bay window of the building.
+Strangely, there are also many animals that are definitely not in the bible, like the mother kangaroo with child that sits in the front bay window of the building.

 As Deutsch explained to me, “The kangaroo is an example of an animal that's not mentioned in the Torah, but it's fascinating for kids to see the kangaroo with her baby in the pouch… so we'll expand it if it has an educational value.”